dvdmtw98/notes/My Vault/Software Engineering/Programming Languages/Rust/Rust Ownership Model.md

 References are immutable by default.
 We cannot use them to modify the data
 To mutate data using references we must create a mutable reference (`&mut var1`)

-In a given scope there can only be a single mutable reference to a specific data
+In a given scope there can only be a single mutable reference to specific data

 ```rust
 // Below code will result in Panic (Two mutable reference to same data)